 Dan and Kim were soon to be married.
 I knew from my own marriage that knowing Christ makes a big difference.
-So I shared my story and the Gospel and they have been following Christ ever since!
+So I shared my 'faith story' about how God helped our marriage.
+Then I shared the Gospel, they responded and have been following Christ ever since!
 (Ralph Cartony)

 WATCH HOW OTHERS RESPOND.
 IT MAY LEAD TO EXPLAINING THE GOOD NEWS.

 As you seek the Holy Spirit for discernment and opportunities to share the Good News, watch what others say and how they respond to you.
 Responses like: